On a class of Nonlinear Grushin equations: A Priori estimates

 \section{A Priori estimates}

 In this section, we prove a prior estimates for positive solutions of the Equation \eqref{002.1} by employing blow up analysis in Theorem \ref{th1.4}.
-Before that, we give the Schauder estimates for sub-elliptic equations in \cite{Schauder} which we use in our proof.
+Before that, we give the Schauder estimates for degenerate elliptic equations in \cite{book} which we use in our proof.